Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Introduction

-However, to date only about 200 dual quasars have been spectroscopically confirmed \citep{Koss2012ApJL, Liu2011ApJ, Hou2019ApJ, Zhang2021AJ, Chen2023, Pfeifle2025ApJS}.
-The search for more such systems is hindered not only by the small angular separations between pair members, which challenge the resolution of ground-based imaging and spectroscopy \citep{Liu2011ApJ, Hennawi2006}, but also by contamination in candidate selection.
-Two major contaminants are gravitationally lensed quasars, where multiple images of a single background quasar produced by a foreground lens galaxy can closely mimic a genuine dual system \citep{Inada2012, Lemon2019, Yue2023, Dux2024}, and projected quasar pairs, where two unrelated quasars at different redshifts appear close on the sky due to chance alignment.
-Large spectroscopic and imaging surveys such as SDSS, LAMOST, DESI, Euclid and LSST, together with high-resolution facilities including Subaru/HSC and JWST, provide major opportunities to expand the sample \citep{Wu2010MN, Shi2014RAA, Silverman2020ApJ, Liu2010ApJa, Tang2021ApJ, Wang2025, DingXH2025}.
-Nevertheless, several commonly used techniques still face practical limitations.
-For instance, spectroscopic searches based on double-peaked emission lines can be confused with single AGNs showing complex narrow-line region kinematics \citep[e.g.,][]{Eracleous1997, Comerford2012ApJ, H.Fu2012ApJ, Shen2011, Foord2020}, while color-based selections may suffer from contamination by late-type stars \citep{Wu2012AJ, Yeche2020RNAAS}.
-These issues motivate complementary approaches and, crucially, systematic spectroscopic confirmation to robustly distinguish bona fide dual quasars from contaminants in large survey data sets.
+However, a few hundred dual quasars have been confirmed to day \citep{Pfeifle2025ApJS, Tang2026MNRAS, Yue2026ApJ}.
+The search for more such systems is hindered not only by the small angular separations between system members, which challenge the resolution of ground-based imaging and spectroscopy \citep{Liu2011ApJ, Hennawi2006}, but also by contamination in the candidate selection.
+Two major contaminants are gravitationally lensed quasars, where multiple images of a single background quasar produced by a foreground lens galaxy can closely mimic a genuine dual system \citep{Inada2012, Lemon2019, Yue2023, Dux2024}, and projected quasars, where two physically unrelated quasars at different redshifts appear close on the sky due to chance alignment.
+Nevertheless, ongoing and forthcoming wide-area spectroscopic and imaging surveys (e.g., SDSS or those of LAMOST, DESI, Euclid, LSST, and CSST) will dramatically increase the parent quasar sample and provide opportunities to increase the number of dual quasars \citep{Wu2010MN, Shi2014RAA, Silverman2020ApJ, Liu2010ApJa, Tang2021ApJ, Wang2025, DingXH2025}.

-We have constructed a catalog of more than 4,000 quasar pair candidates, termed the Milliquas Gaia Quasar Pair Candidates (MGQPC), based on Gaia astrometric data (\citealt{Qihang2025MGQPC}).
-This astrometric selection exploits the nearly zero proper motions expected for quasars at cosmological distances, providing a useful alternative to purely color- or morphology-based selections that are more prone to stellar contamination.
-A subset of MGQPC candidates has been confirmed as dual, lensed, or projected quasar systems via dedicated spectroscopic follow-up with the BFOSC/Xinglong 2.16 m, YFOSC/Lijiang 2.4 m, DBSP/Palomar 200-inch (P200), and LAMOST-III telescopes (Chen et al. 2026, in preparation).
+We carried out a series of works to search for dual quasars based on Gaia data. \textsc{Paper I} describes the method and construction of a catalog of more than 4,000 quasar pair candidates, termed as MGQPC \citep{Qihang2025MGQPC}.
+The pair candidates are isolated by searching for Gaia sources with zero proper motions and parallaxes near known quasars in the Million Quasars v8 Catalog \citep{Flesch2023}. \textsc{Paper II} developed a machine-learning photo-$z$ framework based on \textsc{CatBoost} point estimates and \textsc{FlexZBoost} PDFs, which was used to prioritize 185 high-probability quasar pair candidates from the MGQPC catalogue for spectroscopic follow-up \citep{ZhuXY2026paperII}.
+A subset of MGQPCs has been confirmed as dual, lensed, or projected quasar systems via dedicated spectroscopic follow-up with the BFOSC/Xinglong 2.16 m, YFOSC/Lijiang 2.4 m and DBSP/Palomar 200-inch telescope (\citep{chen2026searchqp}).